andrew/ultimate-awesome/README.md

 - [awesome-telegram](https://github.com/ebertti/awesome-telegram) - Collection great groups, channels, bots and libraries for Telegram.
 - [awesome-mixture-of-experts](https://github.com/XueFuzhao/awesome-mixture-of-experts) - A collection of AWESOME things about mixture-of-experts.
 - [best-of-python-dev](https://github.com/ml-tooling/best-of-python-dev) - 🏆 A ranked list of awesome python developer tools and libraries.
 Updated weekly.
+- [Awesome-European-Tech](https://github.com/uscne/Awesome-European-Tech) - An up-to-date, community-driven list of awesome European tech alternatives!
+All focused on privacy, sustainability, and innovation.
+The goal is to support European projects and companies compliant with GDPR, UK GDPR, and the Swiss FADP.
 - [Awesome-Android-Reverse-Engineering](https://github.com/user1342/Awesome-Android-Reverse-Engineering) - A curated list of awesome Android Reverse Engineering training, resources, and tools.
 - [awesome-activitypub](https://github.com/BasixKOR/awesome-activitypub) - Awesome list of ActivityPub based projects.
 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.